The High Value of Trade School: 5 Proven Advantages

 Do Vocational College Graduates Earn Good Incomes?

 Yes, many of them do.
 In fact, that's part of the value of vocational school.
 It can greatly improve your earning potential beyond what having only a high school education can.
-For example, from 1991 to 2010, Canadian men with college certificates or diplomas earned, on average, almost 30 percent more than those of the same gender who had just a high school credential.
-And women earned over 40 percent more.**
+For example, in 2015, Canadian men with college diplomas earned, on average, almost 22 percent more than those of the same gender who had just a high school credential.
+And women earned over 12 percent more.2

 The 5 Big Advantages of Career Colleges and Trade Schools